Psychedelic/dank/README.md

 ### How to Deploy SDR Token:

-The `dfx deploy` command shows an error when deploying within a dfx project when the cycle wallet is set as the `XDR` canister.
+The `dfx deploy` command shows an error when deploying within a dfx project when the cycle wallet is set as the `SDR` canister.
 The `deploy` command successfully creates the canister, but fails when installing the wasm code (this is due to dfx assuming the controller of the new canister is the cycle wallet, not the dfx identity).

 To deploy a projects canisters, instead of `dfx deploy --network=ic` separate the canister and install commands: